JacquesIversen/REDO-PP2/Testing.md

 **Expected Result:**
 User will be redirected on formsubmission, only if all imputs filled.
 All links should take you to their respective endpoint.
 Page should be responsive down to 200px

+**Bugs:**

+- W3C Validator, error in Form on Aria-label, solved == removed.
+- W3C Validator (contactsuccess) button inside a changed to a inside button

 **Result:** Passed